What's the right way to eat a chocolate bunny? | The Tylt

-It's only logical to start with the ears first.
-You're holding a giant piece of chocolate in your hand, and it makes sense to begin with the appendage closest to you.
+It's only logical to start with the ears.
+You're holding a giant piece of chocolate, and it makes sense to begin with the appendage closest to you.

 But not everyone agrees.
 Some Easter bunny-eaters prefer to crack the entire head off of the bunny to start, thus consuming the hunk of chocolate in dismantled bits.